(This page revised April 29, 2018)

 |Moore & Evans||(Moore & Evans, Inc.) A wholesaler located in Chicago, Illinois; operated from the 1890s until the 1940s, dealing in jewelry, etc., at one location and sporting goods at another.
 Among the firm’s products were writing instruments imprinted MOORE & EVANS.
 No connection with the Moore Pen Company or the Evans Dollar Pen Company.
 See also Evans (definition 1), Moore.|

-(Morison Factory Company, Ltd) A pen manufacturer located in Nagoya, Japan; founded in 1918 by Torajiro Tanigawa as the Kikaku Seisakusyo Company, Ltd, the company in 1933 adopted a Western name, Morison (with only one r), to take advantage of the greater popularity in Japan of British and American pens relative to Japanese production.
-Beginning with typical Japanese urushi-coated ebonite eyedropper fillers like the one illustrated here, Morison later also produced celluloid lever fillers.
-World War II saw Morison’s facilities converted to ammunition production and subsequently destroyed.
+(Morison Factory Company, Ltd) A pen manufacturer located in Gose, Japan; founded in 1918 by Torajirō Tanigawa as the Kikaku Mannehitsu Seisakusyo (Manufacturing) Company, Ltd, the company soon changed its name to Tanigawa-Seisakusyo.
+In 1933 the company adopted a Western name, Morison (with only one r), to take advantage of the greater popularity in Japan of British and American pens relative to Japanese production.
+Beginning with typical Japanese urushi-coated ebonite eyedropper fillers like the one illustrated below (top image), Morison later also produced celluloid lever fillers.
+In April 1942, Morison was the best-selling pen brand in Keihan department stores in Kyoto, Osaka, and Kobe, leading Pilot, Platinum, Sailor, and Push.
+The progress of World War II saw Morison’s facilities converted to electronic parts production and subsequently destroyed.
 After the war, the company rebuilt and resumed production, adding squeeze fillers to its repertoire in the 1950s.
 Many of Morison’s pens, although labeled “High Class Pen,” were the equivalent of American third-tier products.
-By the 1970s, the company was producing slip-cap long/short cartridge/converter pens of elegant design and high quality.
-Although still in business, Morison no longer produces fountain pens. ¶ Morison is frequently confused with the American Morrison Fountain Pen Company; but the two were never connected.
+By the early 1960s, the company was producing slip-cap long/short cartridge/converter pens of elegant design and high quality, first called the Future series and later “Pocket Pen” (below, bottom two images).
+Morison ceased manufacturing pens in the 1970s, and as of this writing the company operates a bar/café, in which it sells other brands of pens. ¶ Morison is frequently confused with the American Morrison Fountain Pen Company; but the two were never connected.
 See also Morrison.

 |Morocco||One of the “exotic” celluloid colors (Burma, Cathay, Jet Black, Kashmir, and Morocco) offered on the first generation of the Wahl Doric.
 Morocco is chunks of pearlescent maroon veined with black, as shown to the right.
 See also Burma, Cathay, Doric, Kashmir.|